theRanken/ruelo/README.md

 A powerful face recognition and analysis library for PHP using MediaPipe, with support for file paths, base64 strings, and data URLs.

 ## What is this?
-This package provides robust face recognition, verification, and analysis capabilities using MediaPipe and deep learning models.
+This package provides robust face recognition, verification, and analysis capabilities using DeepFace and deep learning models.
 It supports multiple input formats and provides comprehensive error handling and validation.
+The backend is powered by a persistent Python FastAPI server for high performance and reliability.

 ## Features
 - **Face Verification:** Compare faces between two images with confidence scores
+- **Face Analysis:** Get age, gender, emotion, and race predictions
 - **Multiple Input Formats:** Support for file paths, base64 strings, and data URLs
 - **Base64 Utilities:** Built-in methods for converting between formats
 - **Input Validation:** Comprehensive error checking and validation
 - **Detailed Results:** Get match status, confidence scores, and similarity metrics
 - **Error Handling:** Clear error messages and consistent error format
+- **FastAPI Backend:** Persistent Python API server for high performance

 ## Requirements